rtshkmr/tp/docs/DeveloperGuide.md

 1. Scalable: Software which does not deteriorate in performance with increasing data sizes.

 1. Extensible: A community driven software development process, which encourages innovative inputs and contributions from our users.
-Features are easily integrated into the application when needed.
+Features can be easily integrated into the application when needed.

 1. Privacy: We do not collect, store or misappropriate our client's data.

 1. CLI Optimised: Built by users for users.
 Our features in the application cater to users highly accustomed to the CLI.

-These concepts are the foundations of **_TBM_**, furthermore we believe in the value of having users being an active contributor to our project.
+These concepts are the foundations of **_TBM_**, furthermore we believe in the value of having users be active contributors to our project.
-With that being said, this guide will help orient you eager developers quickly, to things like,
+With that being said, this guide will help orient you eager developers quickly, to things like:

 1. Software design choices of **_TBM_**.